moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 2. Create a new python file and give it an appropriate name.
 Name the file copy\_file\_s3.py if you are creating an example pipeline

-3. If you are creating an example pipeline, paste the DAG example as-is but replace <<username>> making sure to include quotation marks
+3. If you are creating an example pipeline, paste the DAG example as-is but replace <<username>> making sure to include quotation marks.
+You might need to update the IMAGE_TAG version number depending on the image that builds successfully in the GitHub repository.

 4. Delete the comments